What are the symptoms of Crohn's disease?

 Crohn’s disease involves a hypersensitive immune response to some of the normal intestinal flora.
 Diet has been shown to influence the nature of the intestinal flora and several studies have shown that specific foods can trigger symptoms in patients with Crohn’s disease, while avoidance of those foods can help reduce symptoms or maintain clinical remission.

-At IBS Clinics, we often work with people with Crohn’s, and use stool and food sensitivity testing in order to assess the state of an individual’s gut flora and level of inflammation, and identify any foods the person is sensitive to, because by improving gut flora and avoiding problem foods inflammation can be reduced.
+At IBS Clinics we are specialists in helping people with inflammatory bowel disease.
+So we often work with people with Crohn’s Disease.
+We use stool and food sensitivity testing in order to assess the state of an individual’s gut flora and level of inflammation, and identify any foods the person is sensitive to, because by improving gut flora and avoiding problem foods inflammation can be reduced.
 In our experience, this approach works extremely well and it is possible to initiate a period of remission or to extend the time between flare ups.

 Nutritional deficiencies are common in patients with active Crohn’s disease; deficiencies of protein, zinc, selenium and folic acid have been described and may alter immune responses.
 Fish oil has been shown to help maintain remission of Crohn’s disease and glutamine and aloe have been shown to improve healing.

-The use of selected supplements can be very helpful in reducing inflammation, restoring nutritional status and supporting the healing process.
+The use of selected supplements can be very helpful in reducing inflammation for inflammatory bowel disease sufferers, restoring nutritional status and supporting the healing process.

 There are a number of dietary approaches for Crohn’s sufferers which include an almost vegetarian anti-inflammatory diet or the Specific Carbohydrate Diet.